segunak/SegunAkinyemi.com/docs/_posts/2024-03-23-how-to-countdown-to-date-power-automate.md

   - tech
 ---

-I recently planned an event that had a lot of moving parts, participants, and busy people on the planning team.
+I recently planned an event (side note, event planning is exhausting) that had a lot of moving parts, participants, and busy people on the planning team.
 To help us stay on track, I created automated reminders of how long we had until event day using Power Automate.
 Here's how to do that.

 ## Craft Your Message Variable